ahmedashrafsafwat/optilyz-backend/README.md

 4. mongodb container

 We have 2 modes for the `NODE_ENV` variable in the .env:
-a. development => to the application as services in the development environment
+1. `development` => to the application as services in the development environment
-b. test => to run the endpoint test cases
+2. `test` => to run the endpoint test cases
-c. production => just written to simulate the production variables To run a single service you can specify the service name in `SERVICE_NAME` env variable from `user` or `task` the service name should always be equal to the route file name
+3. `production` => just written to simulate the production variables To run a single service you can specify the service name in `SERVICE_NAME` env variable from `user` or `task` the service name should always be equal to the route file name

-2. the prerequests to run this project:
+### The prerequests to run this project:

-   a. to have node & npm installed
+   1. to have node & npm installed
-   b. to have docker installed
+   2. to have docker installed
-   c. to have docker-compose installed
+   3. to have docker-compose installed

 then head over to the APIs at port 8080 at localhost which is the exposed port for the `haproxy` you can change that inside the `docker-compose.yml` file